Process Dump: Dump memory modules to disk

 Version 2.0 (September 18th, 2016)

 - Added new flag '-closemon' which runs Process Dump in a monitoring mode.
 It will pause and dump any process just as it closes.
-This is designed to work well with malware analysis sandboxes, to be sure to dump malware from memory beofre the malicious process closes.
+This is designed to work well with malware analysis sandboxes, to be sure to dump malware from memory before the malicious process closes.

 - Upgraded Process Dump to be multi-threaded.
 Commands that dump or get hashes from multiple processes will run separate threads per operation.
 Default number of threads is 16, which speeds up the general Process Dump dumping processing significantly.